As an Oregon resident of 55 years, I still continue to be amazed at the beautiful sights in this state.

 Just seven miles south of Rim Village are the Cabins at Mazama Village motel.
 This motel offers 40 rooms and will cost $169 per night.
 The Cabins at Mazama Village are open May 25 through September 23 or possibly September 30, depending on conditions in the area.

 Remember, all of the dates for openings and closures are reported for 2018 only.
-Oregon has had a warmer winter this year and because of that, less snow.
+Oregon has warmer winters some years and because of that, less snow.
 Please refer to the current conditions report given by the National Park Service before planning your trip.

 For those who wish to “rough it”, there are three camping suggestions in the Crater Lake National Park as well as the motels.
 Mazama Campground is situated just seven miles from Rim Village near Highway 62.
 The campground is open during the summer months.
 The available sites offer a picnic table, open fire pit and a bear-resistant food locker.